Awards

 Farmgate Café National Poetry Award

 The Farmgate Café National Poetry Award was established in 2019 with sponsorship from one of Cork’s most loved restaurants, The Farmgate Café.
 The partnership between the Munster Literature Centre and the Farmgate received the Business to Arts 2019 Best Small Sponsorship Award.
-The award will be €2000 for the best full-length poetry collection in English (including translations from other languages) published in 2023, by a poet residing in Ireland.
+The award will be €2000 for the best full-length poetry collection in English (including translations from other languages) published in 2024, by a poet residing in Ireland.
 As of 2023, in a year where a debut collection does not win the overall Farmgate Café National Poetry Award, the highest scoring debut collection in the competition will be awarded the separate Southword Debut Poetry Collection Award.
 This award is for €1000.
-The three judges for this year were Afric McGlinchey, Patrick Deeley and Molly Twomey.
+The three judges for this year were Dean Browne, Mary O’Donnell and Maurice Riordan.

-Limited places are available for a cosy reception at the Farmgate where Eiléan Ní Chuilleanáin will receive her prize and present a short reading on May 14th.
+Limited places are available for a cosy reception at the Farmgate where the winner will receive their prize and present a short reading on May 13th.
+The full shortlist and winner will be posted here in April.

 Fool for Poetry International Chapbook Competition